Phone-GWP-group

 Taking the efficiency of your packing a step further, the organisation of your stock – and how you store it in picking bins – can significantly impact how quickly you can process orders.

-Whilst not strictly packaging, stacking pick bins, pick walls and other similar storage can help better organise stock and minimise the time spent retrieving items ready to be shipped.
-And the addition of temporary picking bins can help add extra storage capacity for peak season.
+Whilst not strictly packaging, stacking pick bins, pick walls, Correx bins and similar storage can help better organise stock and minimise the time spent retrieving items ready to be shipped.
+The addition of temporary picking bins can help add extra storage capacity for peak season.

 Successful order picking is a topic all of its own, however.
 If this is an area you feel you can improve, you may find this guide on tactics to improve your picking performance useful.